-A frog's heart contains about 10^7 cells and hence the measurement of the concentration of acetyl choline needed to produce a selected action (e.g. 50 per cent. inhibition) in a frog's heart expresses the average response of 10^7 cells.
+A frog's heart contains about 10 cells and hence the measurement of the concentration of acetyl choline needed to produce a selected action (e.g. 50 per cent. inhibition) in a frog's heart expresses the average response of 10 cells.
 A characteristic curve expressing the individual variation of different hearts therefore records the variations in the average response of huge populations.

-If we try and explain the concentration-action relation found in a single heart as an expression of the individual variation of the cells, then it is necessary to assume that the distribution of variation of the cells is similar to the distribution of variation of the average response of aggregates each containing 10^7 cells.
+If we try and explain the concentration-action relation found in a single heart as an expression of the individual variation of the cells, then it is necessary to assume that the distribution of variation of the cells is similar to the distribution of variation of the average response of aggregates each containing $10^7$ cells.
 The example of the tobacco virus shows us that such an assumption is not impossible.
-If the individual receptors in a frog's heart vary in some manner so that the most susceptible combine with acetyl choline at a concentration which is about $1/{10,000}$ of the concentration needed to saturate the least susceptible, and if this factor varies from heart to heart so that the most susceptible receptors in the most resistant hearts, then the similarity of the concentration-action curve and the characteristic curve can be explained.
+If the individual receptors in a frog's heart vary in some manner so that the most susceptible combine with acetyl choline at a concentration which is about $^1/{10,000}$ of the concentration needed to saturate the least susceptible, and if this factor varies from heart to heart so that the most susceptible receptors in the most resistant hearts are similar in character to the least susceptible receptors in the least resistant hearts, then the similarity of the concentration-action curve and the characteristic curve can be explained.